blcxtranslations/blcx/_translated/chapter-0040.md

 But no matter what they felt about it, they were still all very interested in spirit tools.
 They all wanted more information, so the man, with spittle flying, started excitedly explaining.

 "You did not see the power of the spirit tool.
-With just a single strike, it reduced a 500 kilogram boulder to dust, and it was only a mid grade spirit tool......"
+With just a single strike, it reduced a 500-kilogram boulder to dust, and it was only a mid grade spirit tool......"

 Although the man liked to grandstand, but he was also eloquent, with a little explanation, he had already charmed the crowd.

 "Then who took this lot of spirit tools?"

-"Who else could it be, of course, the mid and high grade spirit tools were taken by those powerful sects and the low grade ones were taken by those wealthy cultivator clans.
+"Who else could it be, of course, the mid and high-grade spirit tools were taken by those powerful sects and the low-grade ones were taken by those wealthy cultivator clans.
 Did you think that us rogue cultivators would even have a chance?"

-"You're right, not only do we not have enough medicinal pills to participate in the auction, but even if we acquired it, it would be a hot potato and only invite annihilation."
+"You're right, not only do we not have enough medicinal pills to participate in the auction but even if we acquired it, it would be a hot potato and only invite annihilation."

 This was put very bluntly, but everyone understood the point.
 Endlessly sighing, they also lost a lot of interest in what the man was saying.
 So not a lot of people heard what he said after.
 The afternoon auction would have even more precious treasures than the morning and included the top grade spirit tool of the patriarch of the Soaring Cloud sect and many monstrous beast eggs.

 Lin Xuan lifted his cup and used the motion of drinking his tea to conceal his slight smile.
 Hmmm, his luck was not bad.
-To other Spirit Gathering stage cultivators, low grade spirit tools were only things that they might acquire buy luck.
-But he had three of them, the worst being mid grade, and one of them was even top grade.
+To other Spirit Gathering stage cultivators, low-grade spirit tools were only things that they might acquire by luck.
+But he had three of them, the worst being mid-grade, and one of them was even top grade.

-Only, it he wanted to fully utilize their power, he would need the Spiritual Control technique.
-Think of this, Lin Xuan was even more determine to acquire this mid rank technique.
+Only, if he wanted to fully utilize their power, he would need the Spiritual Control technique.
+Thinking of this, Lin Xuan was even more determine to acquire this mid-rank technique.

 The mood in the hall was a bit low.
 At his moment, he heard a voice coldly say: "Hmph, what are we, the rogue cultivators, in the eyes of those sects and cultivator clans.
 Ignoring the fact that we can't even participate in the auction, the items brought out in the auction already have their winners decided behind the scenes."